go-pkgz/repeater/README.md

 ## How to use

-New Repeater created by `New(strtg strategy.Interface)` or shortcut for defaults - `NewDefault(repeats int, delay time.Duration) *Repeater`.
+New Repeater created by `New(strtg strategy.Interface)` or shortcut for default - `NewDefault(repeats int, delay time.Duration) *Repeater`.

 To activate invoke `Do` method. `Do` repeats func until no error returned.
-Predefined (optional) errors terminates the loop immediately.
+Predefined (optional) errors terminate the loop immediately.

 `func (r Repeater) Do(ctx context.Context, fun func() error, errors ...error) (err error)`